wireapp/wire-webapp/README.md

 where `specN` is the path to the spec to run relative to `test/unit_tests` and without `Spec.js`.

+#### Speed up testing for files fully migrated to the module system

+When a file (and all its dependencies) do not rely on **any** global dependency, then you can use the `--nolegacy` flag to run the tests on that single file.

+`yarn test:app --specs spec1 --nolegacy`

+The test should start very quickly (webpack won't have to resolve all the global dependencies).

+If the test doesn't run with the `nolegacy` option (but runs without), it means it's depending, somehow, on, at least, one thing that should be on the global scope.

 **Example**

 If you want to run the tests for the `ConversationRepository`, the file containing the test is: